mgutz/task/README.md

 # task

-`task` is a no configuration task runner from plain es6 files
+`task` is a no configuration async task runner from plain es6 files

 * .env support
 * babel out of the box